Admitted Student Frequently Asked Questions

 The Medical Student Handbook Policy 640.00 - General Guidelines for Medical Student Appearance offers additional guidelines for medical students.

-We recommend that you bring a backpack/tote bag for the materials you receive during Orientation as well as a pen for completing paperwork.
+Please bring a government issued ID.
+We recommend that you bring a backpack/tote bag for the materials (including a laptop) you receive during Orientation as well as a pen for completing paperwork.
 A number of

 students also carry water bottles.